 Since the beginning of mainstream television, there have been many studies on the pathological effects of excessive television on the developing brain.
-The general consensus being that excessive television turns our kids into zombies by numbing their minds and promoting a lethargic lifestyle.
+The ‘popular’ consensus being that excessive television turns our kids into mindless zombies by numbing their minds and promoting a lethargic lifestyle.
 Likewise, smartphones have made their way into our daily lives in such an intrinsic way.
-If persons present with the same behavioural disorders as those addicted to substances such as alcohol, nicotine and opioids then smartphone addiction is a clinical issue and should be treated as such.
+If persons present with the same behaviours as those addicted to substances such as alcohol, nicotine and opioids then smartphone addiction may be a clinical issue and should be treated as such.

 The criteria used by various researchers vary.
 Within the last decade, we see newly introduced references to pathologies such as “Nomophobia” (No-Mobile-Phobia), “FOMO” (Fear Of Missing Out) – the fear of being without a cell phone and “Textiety” – the anxiety of receiving and responding immediately to text messages (Taneja 2014).
-The Diagnostic and Statistical Manual of Mental Disorders (DSM–5), published by the American Psychiatric Association (APA), is the product of more than 10 years of effort by hundreds of international experts in all aspects of mental health.
-The following table shows a comparison of symptoms associated with smartphone addiction compared to the diagnostic criteria for substance abuse and gambling:
+The following table, extracted from the Diagnostic and Statistical Manual of Mental Disorders (DSM–5) and published by the American Psychiatric Association (APA), compares symptoms associated with PSU and the diagnostic criteria for substance abuse and gambling:

 How many of us feel anxiety when we are without our phones for even a few minutes?
 Do you sleep with your cellphone nearby or have it with you in the bathroom?
 How many times have you looked at it to check your social media feed or text messages?
 The cellphone is a relatively safe place to socially connect, to seek information and to do activities when used in moderation (Nakhid-Chatoor M. 2018).
 However, when this comforter is removed, there is typically emotional backlash and withdrawal symptoms.
 So how can we ‘kick the habit’?
-Not surprisingly, the treatment model is similar to that for most other addictions.
+Not surprisingly, the treatment model is similar to that for most other addictions (i.e. cognitive behaviour therapy).
 It is important to replace negative habits with other equally stimulating and positive endeavours.
-Cultivate diverse interests that provide meaning to your life.
+Cultivate diverse, stimulating and healthy interests that provide meaning.
+Spend time learning a new language online rather than passing your time observing the public lives of others on Instagram.
 Surround yourself with the necessary social support from friends, family and peers.
-Recovery from addiction is possible.
+Recovery from any addiction is possible.
 Just say ‘yes’.